How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 • Pages already ranking positions 1–5

-• Comprehensive guides (2,000+ words)
+• Comprehensive guides at 2,000+ words

-• Topics with multiple related queries
+• Topics with multiple related queries in the same cluster

 Step 2: Add Missing Elements

-Update these pages with:
+Update existing pages with:

-• Clear heading hierarchy
+• Clear heading hierarchy with question-based H2s

-• Answer-first content blocks
+• Answer-first content blocks under each heading

-• Appropriate schema markup
+• Appropriate schema markup — at minimum Article + FAQPage

 Step 3: Create New Comprehensive Guides